hapax/hapax.github.io/assets/chuzenji.md

 restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
 Loss is loss is loss, and when the order runs out, so does life.
-Physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, the spheres within spheres of which any
+Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought.

 I head back down to the main street, no plans in mind, nothing for life to nibble away at.